Annjoejp/Flipkart-clone/README.md

 # 🛒 Flipkart Frontend Clone

-This project is a static clone of the Flipkart website frontend built using HTML and CSS3.
+This project is a static clone of the Flipkart website frontend built using HTML and CSS.
 It replicates the layout, design, and responsiveness of Flipkart's homepage and other major UI elements.